 - Re-use testimonials of the influencers in your social media and public relation strategy on your website.

 Take Advantage of Chinese eCommerce Platforms to Sell Health Goods in China

 In China, Health and Pharmacy companies have to sell their products on e-commerce platforms such as JD or Tmall.

 Why?
-Because this platform are very popular and only sell quality product.
+Because this platform is very popular and only sells a quality product.
 You can’t find counterfeits on JD or Tmall.
-These two platforms only accepted high quality brands who have a good image and a good e-reputation.
+These two platforms only accepted high-quality brands that have a good image and a good e-reputation.